-We do not offer need-blind admission for international applicants.
+We do not currently offer need-blind admission for international applicants.
 International students must apply for financial aid at the time they apply for admission to the University in order to be considered for financial aid during any academic year at Brown.
-However, if you are an admitted international applicant who applied for financial aid, you will receive financial assistance that meets 100% of your family's demonstrated need.
+However, Brown will provide financial aid to meet 100% of the demonstrated financial need of all applicants who are admitted.
 Visit the Office of Financial Aid website for details.

 Brown practices need-blind admission for U.S. citizens and permanent residents.
 Visit the Office of Financial Aid website for more information.

 The evaluation used to determine your eligibility for need based financial aid is the same, regardless of whether you apply under our Early Decision or Regular Decision admission plan.

 If an international applicant has reason to believe that they will need assistance at any point during their time at Brown, then they must apply for financial aid at the time of their application for admission and meet all required financial aid deadlines.
 If you are an international applicant (a non-U.S. citizen or permanent resident) who does not receive financial aid at the time of admission, you will not be considered for aid at a later date.

-U.S. citizens and permanent residents who did not apply for financial aid at the time of admission and have a change in circumstances can apply for aid in later years.
+U.S. citizens and permanent residents who did not apply for financial aid at the time of admission and have a change in circumstances may apply for aid in later years.
 It is important to meet published application deadlines for the year the student will be applying for aid.
 Visit the Office of Financial Aid website for details.